 (5) If an applicant for a licence for a class of high risk work is authorised under a high risk work (interstate) licence to do work of that class, the Commissioner must ensure that that authority is cancelled by the State or Territory that granted the interstate licence before a licence is granted under this Division for that class of work.

+[Regulation 6.6 inserted in Gazette 24 Aug 2007 p.
+4266-8.]

 6.7.
 Applications for variation of licences

 (1) The holder of a licence may apply for variation of the licence seeking authority to do high risk work of one or more additional classes.